Creating sustainable energy for refugee villages

 Tanvir plans to continue working in grassroots level energy interventions, collaborating directly with people with limited opportunities.
 He recounts in his Commonwealth Scholarship application his motivation for applying was to provide sustainable, uninterrupted, clean, and affordable energy to the least privileged.
 His scholarship experience provided him with the skills and knowledge to achieve this goal.

-“Coming from a humble background, the most significant change because of my Commonwealth Scholarship and PhD was the believe that I can achieve anything with hard work and the skills to generalise my work to achieve the desired results.
+“Coming from a humble background, the most significant change because of my Commonwealth Scholarship and PhD was the belief that I can achieve anything with hard work and the skills to generalise my work to achieve the desired results.
 I have successfully created linkages between energy, environment, and climate change and how this can have a cross-sectoral impact in humanitarian and development sectors.”

 Dr Tanvir Ahmad is a 2013 Commonwealth Scholar from Pakistan.
 He completed his PhD in Renewable Energy Systems at Durham University.